 Standard Rationale and elaboration C43 Using data collection forms Mandatory Use a data collection form, which has been piloted.
 Review authors often have different backgrounds and level of systematic review experience.
 Using a data collection form ensures some consistency in the process of data extraction, and is necessary for comparing data extracted in duplicate.
 The completed data collection forms should be available to the CRG on request.
 Piloting the form within the review team is highly desirable.
 At minimum, the data collection form (or a very close variant of it) must have been assessed for usability.
-See Handbook 7.5 C44 Describing studies Mandatory Collect characteristics of the included studies in sufficient detail to populate a table of 'Characteristics of included studies'.
+See Handbook 7.5 C44 Describing studies Mandatory studies characteristics of the included in sufficient detail to populate a f 'Characteristics of included '.
 Basic characteristics of each study will need to be presented as part of the review, including details of participants, interventions and comparators, outcomes and study design.
-See Handbook 7.3, 11.2 C45 Extracting study characteristics in duplicate Highly desirable Use (at least) two people working independently to extract study characteristics from reports of each study, and define in advance the process for resolving disagreements.
+Details of funding source for each study and the declarations of interest for the primary investigators should also be collected during this process.
+See Handbook 7.3, 11.2 C45 Extracting study characteristics in duplicate Highly desirable indeper charact and def least) two people working ndently to extract study teristics from reports of each study, fine in advance the process for ng disagreements.
 Duplicating the data extraction process reduces both the risk of making mistakes and the possibility that data selection is influenced by a single person's biases.
 Dual data extraction may be less important for study characteristics than it is for outcome data, so it is not a Mandatory standard for the former.
 See Handbook 7.6.2, 7.6.5 C46 Extracting outcome data in duplicate Mandatory Use (at least) two people working independently to extract outcome data from reports of each study, and define in advance the process for resolving disagreements.
 Duplicating the data extraction process reduces both the risk of making mistakes and the possibility that data selection is influenced by a single person's biases.
 Dual data extraction is particularly important for outcome data, which feed directly into syntheses of the evidence and hence to conclusions of the review.
-See Handbook 7.6.2 intervention arms, include in the review should however make it clear in the 'Table of characteristics of included studies' only intervention and control groups that that these intervention groups were present in the study.
-See Handbook 16.5.2 of results by important subgroups).
+See Handbook 7.6.2 multi-arm studies.